JoshuaCHartman/BlueBadgeCasino/README.md

 ## Discussion

-- ## Bet class as the engine of the project
+- ## Bet class is the engine of the project

 The games are played by creating a bet with the **CreateBet** endpoint.
 To use this endpoint, one must have a valid player token, and enter the required fields including **BetAmount** and **GameId**.
 Additional fields can be entered for different games like craps or roulette, wherein the player can choose specific numbers or actions depending on that game.
 A bet result model will be returned to the player which shows the details including amount won/lost and their new current bank balance.
 Funds are instantly transferred between player and house bank accounts after a bet posts.